Written by: Teresa Pitman

 “With a show horse, you may be concerned about cuts and marks from being outdoors,” Cavanagh added.
 “And some horses do seem like an accident waiting to happen – they’ll find the only pothole in a 20-acre field and fall right into it.
 So, with a competitive show horse, you might want to minimize the risk of injury by keeping an accident-prone horse in a stall.”

-While those stalls look nice and cosy from a person’s perspective, research suggests there may be significant risks to a horse’s health when he is kept largely indoors.
+While those stalls look nice and cosy from a person’s perspective, research suggests there may be significant risks to a horse’s health when boarding indoors.

 Laurent Viel, a professor at the Ontario Veterinary College, says that research has shown horses who are kept in stalls all the time, except when taken to the riding arena or racetrack, can be exposed to critical levels of dust and mould in the air.